ocaml/v2.ocaml.org/site/learn/tutorials/basics.md

 OK, let's get some answers.

-* OCaml is a strongly *statically typed* language (in other words, there's nothing dynamic going on between int, float and string, as in Perl).
+* OCaml is a strongly *statically typed* language (in other words, there's nothing dynamic going on between int, float and string).
 * OCaml uses *type inference* to work out the types, so you don't have to.
 If you use the OCaml interactive toplevel as above, then OCaml will tell you